BainbridgeArtisanResourceNetwork/Mark4_printer/gcode_Duet_2/Current SW/sys/homez.md

 *this is an auto-generated md file for the **sys\homez.g**  *gcode file.
 All comments in the original file with a '!' immediately following the ';' are collected here.*
 <summary>Called to home the Z axis.
-Currently lowers the heated bed looking for an endstop switch at the bottom of the Z travel (max Z).
-Then z=0 is defined by the Z travel limit set in config.g.
-We should look at switching to using the Z-probe as the homing point (and keep the lower z-endstop as asafety switch).
-The new process would be to check if X and Y were homes, and if not, home them first.
-Then move to a position where the Z-probe os over the center of the printable area of the bed and find the probe trigger like we did with the X and Y. This can avoid dropping the bed all the way down adn running it back up.  </summary>
+This file is a macro to set z via the z-probe sensing the metal plate or aluminum bed </summary>
+ Ask the user if the build plate is present or there is a metal piece on the buildplate, and nothing else on the buildplate.
+If no, don't do anything.
+If X has not been homed, home x
+ If Y has not been homed, home Y
+ Move the probe to the center of the bed
+ Probe the bed and set the probe trigger point to Z=0 Set the Min:Max Z axis soft limits.
+Max position is value set when Y endstop is triggered.
+Not needed because its in the config.g file.
+ Move to the selected z-probe offset.
+This is the command where we define how far above plate we want z to bed After moving to the selected point, set this location to become Z=0 Done